hygenie1228/lemon_3d/README.md

 (4) Pesudo-SMPLH parameters. <br>
 (5) Annotation of the Human-Object spatial relation. <br>

-Download the 3DIR dataset from [Google Drive](https://drive.google.com/drive/folders/1yucDqpVLL1wBWtP4aKmUSMsgbNbQ2Cp9?usp=sharing) or [Baidu Pan](https://pan.baidu.com/s/17V4VUw9Ow8mChoP1FRyeGw?pwd=3DIR) (key: 3DIR).
+Download the 3DIR dataset from [Google Drive](https://drive.google.com/drive/folders/1yucDqpVLL1wBWtP4aKmUSMsgbNbQ2Cp9?usp=sharing) or [Baidu Pan](https://pan.baidu.com/s/18fDJZe39Hh86ts_Joot_nQ?pwd=xiqv) (key: xiqv).
+Please refer to `Data/DATA.md` for more details of 3DIR.).
 Please refer to `Data/DATA.md` for more details of 3DIR.

 ## ✏️ Usage <a name="4"></a>
 ### Environment <a name="41"></a>